shreyarao24/glowing-engine/README.md

 ## Data Extraction from PDFs using Python

-This prohecr involved extracting data from multiple PDF files and converting them to CSV files for further use and analysis.
+This project involved extracting data from multiple PDF files and converting them to CSV files for further use and analysis.

 ## The Spread of COVID-19 in India